 Unfortunately, this is a hard question to answer with many factors affecting the price.
 For example, some data recovery providers aren’t upfront about total costs or how much data they can recover.

-Our expert team here at Ontrack will always give you an accurate and transparent cost for recovering your data once they’ve been able to know the details of your device.
+Our expert team here at Ontrack will always give you an accurate and transparent cost for recovering your data once they’ve been able to inspect your device.
 But until then, what is the cost of data recovery?